-(t) Cost discipline
+(u) Cost discipline

-The Star Group continues to be subject to significant cost pressures as a result of the regulatory issues identified in the Bell Review and Gotterson Review, including costs associated with the external manager, implementation of the Remediation Actions, payment of fines and penalties and increased ongoing compliance costs.
+The Star Group continues to be subject to significant cost pressures as a result of the regulatory issues identified in the Bell Review and Gotterson Review, including costs associated with the appointment of the external managers in NSW and Queensland, implementation of the Remediation Actions, payment of fines and penalties and increased ongoing compliance costs.
 If The Star Group is unable to maintain an appropriate level of cost discipline in other aspects of its business in light of these other costs pressure, its business, financial performance, results of operations and cash flows may be adversely impacted.

-(u) Currency risk
+(v) Currency risk

-The Star Group is exposed to foreign currency risk arising from through movements in USD/AUD exchange rate in particular.
+The Star Group is exposed to foreign currency risk arising from movements in USD/AUD exchange rate in particular.
 The Star Group actively measures these exposures and has measures in place to manage some of that exposure.